Qwertiush/Qwertiush/README.md

 # Hi 👋 I'm Paweł

-Frontend & Mobile Developer focused on React, React Native and TypeScript.
-I enjoy building real-world applications and learning new technologies.
+I'm an IT graduate.
+I enjoy working on real-world projects, learning new technologies, and solving problems end-to-end.

 ---